-• Choose a location for the detector so the material handling system has ample time to react to tramp metal.
-Locate the detector far enough in advance of the head pulley so the belt can come to a stop before the metal falls off the end of the belt.
-If a diverter is used, consider the reaction time of the system and speed of the conveyor belt.

-• Select a site with minimum vibration.
-High vibration areas may degrade detector sensitivity and shorten component life.

-· Locate the Search Coil Assembly away from sources of airborne electrical interference emitted from variable-speed drives, large motors, ballasts, FM radios, induction furnaces and other radio frequency (RF) sources.
+- Choose a location for the detector so the material handling system has ample time to react to tramp metal.
+Locate the detector far enough in advance of the head pulley so the belt can come to a stop before the metal falls off the end of the belt If a diverter is used, consider the reaction time of the system and speed of the conveyor belt. - Select a site with minimum vibration.
+High vibration areas may degrade detector sensitivity and shorten component life. - Locate the Search Coil Assembly away from sources of airborne electrical interference emitted from variable-speed drives, large motors, ballasts, FM radios, induction furnaces and other radio frequency (RF) sources.
 Although the receiver coil is shielded on five sides to reduce the effects of RF noise, the surface facing the transmitter is unshielded and therefore susceptible to RF noise.
 Because RF energy travels along a straight line (line-of-sight), position the receiver coil or relocate RF sources so they are below or out of the direct line-of-sight with the top of the receiver.
-Cables carrying high voltage or varying loads must be enclosed in steel conduit, grounded at both ends and located at least 4' (1.2 m) from the detector antennas.
+Cables carrying high voltage or varying loads must be enclosed in steel conduit, grounded at both ends and located at least 4'

+(1.2 m) from the detector antennas.

-• The magnetic field generated by the transmitter coil induces eddy currents in nearby metal cross bracing, stairways, handrails and pipes.
+- Position the entire search coil assembly so that the bottom coil (usually the receiver) is equally spaced between the two adjacent idler rollers.
+Center the receiver coil.
+Do not center the 2" x 2" uprights. - The magnetic field generated by the transmitter coil induces eddy currents in nearby metal cross bracing, stairways, handrails and pipes.
 These eddy currents may cause false tripping if the current path intermittently makes contact.
 Eddy current loops can be broken by cutting the conductive paths in these structures.
 Use non-metallic hardware as required to restore structural support.
 If conveyor idlers are used in your application, the idlers adjacent to the Search Coil Assembly may require modification or isolation to break eddy current loops.
-Refer to the Conveyor Idler Modification Diagram (if applicable) for details.

-• If the Search Coil Assembly is located where a metal skirt passes through the coils, it must be replaced with a ten-foot (three meters) section of non-metallic material (ie., wood or plastic).

-• Relocate or tightly secure moving or vibrating pieces of metal such as cables, conduit and piping within 36" (914) of the Search Coil Assembly.
-Remove metallic decking, skirt boards, cross bracing and return idlers below and within 5' (1.5 m) of the center line of the receiver coil (upstream and downstream).
+Refer to the Conveyor Idler Modification Diagram (if applicable) for details. - If the Search Coil Assembly is located where a metal skirt passes through the coils, it must be replaced with a five-foot (1.5 m) section of non-metallic material (i.e., wood or plastic). - Relocate or tightly secure moving or vibrating pieces of metal such as cables, conduit and piping within 36" (914 mm) of the Search Coil Assembly.
+Remove metallic decking, skirt boards, cross bracing and return idlers below and within 3' (914 mm) of the center line of the receiver coil (upstream and downstream).

-MOUNTING SEARCH COIL ASSEMBLY
+C. MOUNTING - SEARCH COIL ASSEMBLY

-Note the material flow direction arrows, match marks and other identification on the Detector components before beginning work.
-Please refer to the Frame Assembly Diagram for installation.
+Note the material flow direction arrows match marks and other identification on the Detector components before beginning work.
+Please refer to the Frame Assembly Diagram for installation